Califfo8/Califfo8/README.md

   🔭 Interested in 3D Printing, AI, Automation and System Optimization.

-  🎮 Passionate gamer of strategic and management games.
+  ♟️ One More Turn: Passionate gamer of strategic and management games.
+Always exploring new worlds, where I sometimes stumble upon a strange old man who warns, "It's dangerous to go alone!
+Take this!"

   🛠️ Hands-on with DIY, constantly crafting and building creative solutions.